gaurav3972/Route-53-Web-Hosting-Architecture/README.md

 * Uses Amazon Route 53 to manage DNS for both EC2 and S3 resources.

-* Maps a custom domain (patilenterprises.shop) to:
+* Maps a custom domain (patilenterprises.shop) to:-

 1. The EC2 instance for the root domain (patilenterprises.shop)